Ninh Thuận province: Demography

 Ninh Thuận had a population of 565,700 in 2009.
 Its urban population was 185,700 or 32.3% in 2007, a rapid increase from the 123,700 seven years ago.
 The urban population grew by an average 6% from 2000 to 2007, while the rural population actually had slightly negative growth.
 Overall population growth averaged 1.5%, which is the second highest in the South Central Coast after Da Nang.

 Apart from the Kinh, significant parts of the province's population belong to the Cham and Raglai ethnic groups.
-Many of the Cham live near the capital Phan Rang.
+Many of the Cham live near the capital Phan Rang (Panduranga).
 The Raglai live in more remote parts of the province, such as the Ninh Hải District in the north-east and the mountainous regions in the west.